-Wheat or gluten is not usually an obstacle to healthy menstruation but can sometimes be a problem for endometriosis, amenorrhea, and thyroid disease.
+Wondering about wheat and menstrual health?
+Wheat or gluten is not usually a problem for periods but it can affect certain conditions such as endometriosis, adenomyosis, unexplained amenorrhea, migraines, and thyroid disease.

-Keep reading for a short survey of how wheat affects periods, but first, let’s take a closer look at wheat’s two main symptom-causing components: FODMAPs, which are a type of carbohydrate, and gluten, which is a protein.
+Keep reading for a short survey of how wheat affects periods, but first, let’s take a closer look at FODMAPs versus gluten.

 FODMAPs can cause digestive symptoms

 FODMAPs are a type of carbohydrate that can cause digestive bloating and lead to the diagnosis of irritable bowel syndrome (IBS).
 The term FODMAP is an acronym invented by researchers at Monash University in Australia.
 It stands for fermentable oligo-, di-, and monosaccharides and polyols which are short-chain carbohydrates that can be difficult to absorb from the small intestine.
 Foods with a high FODMAP content include wheat, legumes, certain vegetables, and fruit.

 👉🏽Tip: Spelt is a cousin of wheat and a popular wheat substitute.
 Spelt contains gluten but not FODMAPs — so it is easier to digest than wheat.

 Untreated, a FODMAP-sensitivity can contribute to problems with the microbiome, impair estrogen clearance, and activate mast cells — all leading to inflammation that can worsen period problems.

 The solution is usually to temporarily cut back on FODMAPs while at the same time address the underlying cause of a FODMAP-sensitivity, which can include stomach acid medication, underactive thyroid, and small intestinal bacterial overgrowth (SIBO).